FernandoYaguana/GitOps/README.md

 ---

-Thank you for contributing to this HELLO WORLD FROM RPC!
+Thank you for contributing to this HELLO WORLD USING GITOPS APPROACH project!
 If you have any questions, please feel free to open an issue in the repository.